Help Center

 users listing source

 Add desired widgets for display.
-For instance, we have added a Dynamic Image widget to show the user pic and Dynamic Field for the user’s name.
+For instance, we add a Dynamic Image widget to show the user’s picture and a Dynamic Field for the user’s name.

 listing with dynamic widgets in elementor